 1 Margins against any dynamic coupling between the mechanism and its payload are not covered by the above formulae, and they are addressed on a case by case basis when appropriate.

-2 The inertial resistance torque (TD) or force (FD) (specified by the customer) apply to mechanisms which have a specified acceleration requirement or for which an indirect acceleration requirement can be deduced from speed, time or other (dynamic) requirements.
+2 The inertial resistance torque (TD) or force (FD)apply to mechanisms which have a specified acceleration requirement or for which an indirect acceleration requirement can be deduced from speed, time or other (dynamic) requirements.

-3 When a function of the mechanism is to deliver output torques (TL) or forces (FL) for further actuation at higher level, the output torque or force is derived by the customer according to the torque or force requirements specified in 4.7.5.3.1d and 4.7.5.3.1e., taking into account the specified uncertainty factors on the individual components of resistance and applying a motorization factor of two as presented as :
+3 When a function of the mechanism is to deliver output torques (TL) or forces (FL) for further actuation at higher level, the output torque or force is derived by the customer according to the torque or force requirements specified in 4.7.5.3.1d and 4.7.5.3.1e., taking into account the specified uncertainty factors on the individual resistive contributors and applying a motorization factor of two as presented as :

-where all components of resistance in the two equations above are related to the customer specific actuation application.
+where all resistive contributors in the two equations above are related to the customer specific actuation application.

-The kinetic energy of the moving components, and its effects, shall not be taken into account to meet the specified motorization factor.
+The kinetic energy of the mechanism moving parts, and its effects, shall not be taken into account to meet the specified motorization factor.

-Such effects are acceleration and deceleration force and torque of moving components.
+Such effects are acceleration and deceleration force and torque of moving parts.

-Actuation torque (or force) dimensioning.
+Actuation torque or force dimensioning (motorization)

-The actuation torque T (or force F ) is the summation of all the actuating components as specified in the following clauses 4.7.5.3.2c., 4.7.5.3.2d., 4.7.5.3.2e.

-Examples of actuating components are electro magnetic, pneumatic, active components, acting spring, and acting inertia.
+<<deleted>>

-T (or force F) shall be greater or equal than Tmin (or Fmin) as calculated in the clause 4.7.5.3.1.
+Torque T or force F shall be greater or equal than Tmin or Fmin respectively as calculated in the clause 4.7.5.3.1.

-When the actuation torque (or force) is supplied by an electronic controlled device, the actuation torque (or force) supplied by this device shall be derived considering worst-case conditions.
+When the actuation torque or force is supplied by an electrically controlled device, the actuation torque or force supplied by this device shall be derived considering worst-case conditions.

-1 Example of such electronic devices are an electromagnetic motor, or piezo actuator, or pneumatic, or active components.
+1 Examples of such electrical devices are electromagnetic motor, piezo actuator, pneumatic, or smart materials.

 2 Example of such worst case conditions are supplied voltage, current, and frequency.

-When part of the actuation torque (or force) is provided by inertia means, the actuation torque (or force) supplied by the inertia shall:
+When the actuation torque or force is provided by inertia means, the actuation torque or force supplied by the inertia shall:

 be derived considering worst-case conditions defined and agreed by the customer.